charje-software/co362-group1/README.md

 We also created a DApp with a React frontend and Drizzle to interact with the smart contract.
 The DApp helps visualise the prediction market in the energy retailer's perspective and the betting participant's (agent) perspective.

+You can visit the publicly deployed DApp (you need to install [Metamask](metamask.io)) at charje-software.github.io.
+The DApp currently interacts with a prediction market smart contract that we deployed on Ropsten (an Ethereum testing network).

 See more on running the DApp locally in [`prediction-market/app/README.md`](prediction-market/app/README.md)